 The SMS shall allow the management of 2,048 elevator cabs of 64 floors each for each gateway.
 It shall be possible to associate a schedule to the call button.
 Outside of the schedule, a valid card for a particular floor will have to be presented to the cab reader for it to be activated.
 The floor selection button group associated with the card’s access level will become operational for a predefined duration and all other buttons shall become inactive.
 The SMS shall allow the creation of groups of floors and access levels.

-With the multi-site gateway, the KT-400 controllers, each elevator floor shall have the ability to associate to its own unlock schedule.
+With the Multi-Site Gateway, the KT-400 controllers, each elevator floor shall have the ability to associate to its own unlock schedule.
 Thus, every elevator floor shall be available without a card read at its respective time.

 The SMS shall provide the possibility of setting up guard tours with existing components of the system.
 Card readers, magnetic contacts and motion sensors can be used as control stations for the guard tour.
 Key switches can also be located at strategic points for the guard to activate.